RobolinkInc/doc-v2/docs/zumi/blockly/Senior/01-Driving/08-reverse-avoid-collision.md

 ##### Description

-Drives Zumi in reverse at a default speed of 20 for 1 second in the direction Zumi is currently facing.
-If either of the front IR sensor values go below the threshold, Zumi will stop even if the duration or timeout is not complete.
+Drives Zumi in reverse until an object is detected or the timeout runs out, whicever comes first.
+An object is considered detected if either of the backIR sensor values goes below the threshold.
 ##### Parameters

-**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Number of seconds Zumi will drive and check for collision <br /> **angle**: Heading or desired angle (Default to None which is Zumi's current heading) **IR_thresh**: threshold of front IR sensors. <br />
+**speed**: Positive integer value for speed between 0 and 80 <br /> **duration**: Float value timeout in seconds  <br /> **angle**: Integer heading in degrees (Default to None which is Zumi's current heading) **IR_thresh**: Integer threshold of front IR sensors. <br />

 ##### Returns